gaufqwi/naqttool/README.md

 All the data in the header above the first `===` comes from the command line.
 The subject of each section is the phrase that is marked up as a `label` in the original HTML.
 The terms are the bolded phrases from each sentence (marked up as `ygk-term`).

 To make a prompt into a question, edit the text however seems suitable and put a `*` in front of the `PROMPT` label.
 If you don't do anything else, the subject for the section will be treated as the correct response to the prompt.
 You can also put a `*` in front of one of the `TERM` labels to make that term the correct response.
 If you put a `*` in front of multiple terms, they will all be listed as answers.
-You can also add extra information to be shown on the back of the flashcard beside the 'EXTRA' label and/or a comma-separated list of additional tags by the `TAGS` label.
+You can also add extra information to be shown on the back of the flashcard beside the `EXTRA` label and/or a comma-separated list of additional tags by the `TAGS` label.

 Here is an example of how the fragment above might be edited into a plausible template for a set of cards.